All the essential protection you need...

 Lomi Lomi Hawaiian massage is an ancient form of massage, created by the early Polynesian settlers to Hawaii.
 It is a form of full-body massage that is performed on the entire body at once.
 The therapist uses long, slow, free-flowing strokes that go from head to toe and vice-versa in a continuous and rhythmic movement, feeling like gentle waves moving over the body.
 There is no set routine or sequence, the massage is rather guided by the therapist's intuition, using a combination of learned strokes and techniques.
 Its aim is to release tensions and through the healing touch, liberate negative energies trapped in the body.

 A form of massage therapy applied to parts of the body or successively to the whole body, to aid the process of lymphatic drainage.
 It can be used to clear congestion, waste and fluid from the system.
+It can boost the imune system, reduce fluid retention and help detoxify the body.

 The 'M' Technique is a method of structured stroking.
 Each movement and sequence is done a set number of times, in a set pattern, at a set pressure and set speed that never changes.

-Manipulative therapy is massage which is is the practice of applying structured or unstructured pressure, tension, motion, or vibration manually or with mechanical aids to the soft tissues of the body, including muscles, connective tissue, tendons, ligaments, joints and lymphatic vessels, to achieve a beneficial response.
+Manipulative therapy is massage which is the practice of applying structured or unstructured pressure, tension, motion, or vibration manually or with mechanical aids to the soft tissues of the body, including muscles, connective tissue, tendons, ligaments, joints and lymphatic vessels, to achieve a beneficial response.
+Common techniques used (but not limited to) are High-Velocity Low-Amplitude (HVLA) and Low-Velocity Low-Amplitude (LVLA).
+A form of therapy, massage can be applied to parts of the body or successively to the whole body, to aid the process of injury healing, relieve psychological stress, manage pain, and improve circulation.
+Where massage is used for its physiological, mental, and mechanical benefits, it may be termed "therapeutic massage" or manipulative therapy.

 Manual Lymphatic Drainage (MLD) is an advanced therapy in which the practitioner uses a range of specialised and gentle rhythmic pumping techniques to move the skin in the direction of the lymph flow.
+This stimulates the lymphatic vessels which carry substances vital to the defence of the body and removes waste products.
+It can boost the imune system, reduce fluid retention and help detoxify the body.

 Massage is a form of therapy applied to parts of the body or successively to the whole body including muscles, connective tissues, tendons, ligaments, joints and lymphatic vessels to aid the process of injury healing, relieve stress, manage pain, improve circulation, elevate menopause symptoms etc. There are five basic movements/strokes that are used: effleurage, petrissage, tapotement, friction and vibration/shaking.
 These are commonly applied with hands, fingers, elbows, knees, forearms, feet or with mechanical aids and/or handheld tools (including but not limited to spiky balls, massage sticks, foam massage balls/rollers, thumb tools, wooden tools etc).

 Metamorphosis was originated by Robert St John and his original work.
 His training as a reflexologist led him to the theory that he did not need to work on the whole foot, hand and head to help his clients.
 He worked on specific reflex points to relax his clients and help them to feel more positive.
 Because of the changes he noticed in his clients attitude after the sessions he named it Metamorphosis.
+Other names this practice is known by is (but not limited to) Metamorphosis-RSJ.

 Mizan Therapy is based on a gentle, non-invasive massage and traditional healing techniques to address conditions involving the abdominal area, womb, reproductive systems, and digestive systems and to promote health and well-being on both physical and emotional levels.
 It can be combined with the use of oils.
 Includes benefits to women pre and post birth.
 The treatment works by releasing tension within the abdominal muscles, soft tissue, ligaments and pelvic cavity that may be impinging on the function of the reproductive, digestive and lymphatic systems.
 Aims to improve the flow of blood and lymph circulation, restore balance, treat painful menstrual cycles and heavy periods, and release emotional trauma etc.